9 extraordinary accommodations close to Swedish nature

 Trakt Forest Hotel, Småland

 Deep in the forests of southern Sweden, acclaimed architect Gert Wingårdh has conceived five ‘floating rooms’.
 Placed on pillars to have a minimal impact on the environment, these forest suites that make Trakt Forest Hotel are inspired by traditional Swedish hunting towers used for tracking moose.
-On the inside, Scandinavian simplicity is combined with luxury comforts and over-dimensioned windows, putting nature in focus no matter of season.
+On the inside, Scandinavian simplicity is combined with luxury comforts and over-dimensioned windows, putting nature in focus no matter the season.
 A prime example of Swedish architecture in nature.